(Back to the Crossroads Search main page)

 Three modules are available for download: 1996-2001, 2001-2006, and 2006-2011.
 Free registration required.

-Constituency-Level Elections Archive (CLEA) (Ken Kollman, University of Michigan)
+Constituency-Level Elections Archive (CLEA) (Ken Kollman, Center for Political Studie.
+University of Michigan)

 Dave Leip's U.S. Election Atlas (Dave Leip)